 Steve Cohen, Program Director

-He is a 1970 graduate of James Madison High School in Brooklyn, New York.
-Cohen received his B.A. in Political Science from Franklin College of Indiana (1974), and his M.A. and Ph.D. in Political Science from the State University of New York in Buffalo (1977; 1979).
+He is a graduate of James Madison High School in Brooklyn (1970), Franklin College of Indiana (1974) and the State University of New York at Buffalo (M.A., 1977; Ph.D., 1979).
 In 1976-77, Cohen was a Ford Foundation Fellow in Urban Environmental Policy; in 1978-79, he was a Rockefeller Foundation Fellow in Public and Environmental Policy and Implementation.

-Dr. Cohen is the co-author of Sustainability Policy: Hastening the Transition to a Cleaner Economy (2015), The Responsible Contact Manager (2008), Strategic Planning in Environmental Regulation (2005), Tools for Innovators: Creative Strategies for Managing Public Sector Organizations (1998), Total Quality Management in Government (1993), and the author of Understanding Environmental Policy (2006, 2014), Sustainability Management (2011), and The Effective Public Manager (1988, now co-authored in its fifth edition).
-He has written numerous articles on public management, sustainability management, and environmental policy.
-Dr. Cohen also is a weekly contributor to The Huffington Post.
+Dr. Cohen is the author of The Sustainable City (2017), Understanding Environmental Policy (2nd Edition) (2014), Sustainability Management (2011), Understanding Environmental Policy (2006) and The Effective Public Manager (1988), as well the co-author of Sustainability Policy: Hastening the Transition to a Cleaner Economy (2015), The Responsible Contract Manager (2008), Strategic Planning in Environmental Regulation (2005), The Effective Public Manager 3rd and 4th editions (2002, 2008), Tools for Innovators: Creative Strategies for Managing Public Sector Organizations (1998), The New Effective Public Manager (1995), Total Quality Management in Government (1993), Environmental Regulation Through Strategic Planning (1991), and numerous articles on public management innovation, public ethics, sustainability management, politics and environmental management.
+He also writes a blog for The Huffington Post.

-He has taught courses in public management, policy analysis, environmental policy, management innovation, and sustainability management.
-In 1982, Cohen developed, and until 2001, directed Columbia’s Workshops in Applied Public Management and Applied Policy Analysis; bringing practical professional education into the center of Columbia’s Public Administration curriculum.
+Dr. Cohen has taught courses in public management, policy analysis, environmental policy, management innovation, and sustainability management.
+In 1982 Cohen developed, and until 2001, directed Columbia’s Workshops in Applied Public Management and Applied Policy Analysis; bringing practical professional education into the center of Columbia’s Public Administration curriculum.
 He has conducted professional training seminars in total quality management, strategic planning, project management and management innovation.

 Cohen was born in Orange, New Jersey, raised in Brooklyn, New York and now resides in New York City.
-He and his wife, Donna Fishman, have two wonderful daughters, Gabriella and Ariel.
+He and his wife, Donna Fishman, have two wonderful daughters, Gabriella and Ariel and a granddaughter Lily.